haadimn/Monte_Carlo_pi/README.md

 # Monte_Carlo_pi
-A stochastic approximation of pi using a Monte Carlo simulation method
+A stochastic approximation of pi using a simple Monte Carlo simulation method